MPIDR/EGM/readme.md

   library(EGM)
 ```

 The directory [1_reproducible_results](1_reproducible_results) of this repository includes the full code needed to reproduce the results, figures, and tables presented in the paper.
-The data used in this study is not included in the `EGM` package or in this repository given privacy concerns.
+The data used in this study is not included in the `EGM` package or in this repository in order to protect the privacy of the respondents.
 However, this directory gives details about the structure of the data to the degree needed to understand how the analysis was conducted.

 The directory [2_appendix_a](2_appendix_a) gives more detail about how the participants for the study were selected and the genealogical data managed.
 This document can be built in RStudio and requires the `EGM` package described above.